-What Kind of Education or Skills Do Juvenile Justice Officers Need?
+Education or Skills Juvenile Justice Officers Needed

-Aspiring juvenile officers must have a high school diploma, at minimum.
-Because most of them work as probation and community control officers, and because counseling services is such a vital part of the job of a juvenile officer, a bachelor's or even master's degree may be required.
+Aspiring juvenile officers must have a high school diploma, at the minimum.
+Because most of them work as probation and community control officers, and because counseling services are such a vital part of the job of a juvenile officer, a bachelor's or even master's degree may be required.
 In any case, it's never a bad idea to earn a college education.